uche40/PanchoDashboard/dashboard/README.md

 A 100% data-driven, standalone dashboard application built with vanilla HTML, CSS, and JavaScript.
 No React, no TypeScript, no build process.

-**NEW: Multi-App Support** - Run multiple independent dashboards from a single installation by loading different settings based on URL parameters!
+**Multi-App Support** - Run multiple independent dashboards from a single installation by loading different settings based on URL parameters!

 ## Files & Structure